 As you’re considering ideas, think about how you’ll break the data down.
 Can you divide your topic into three or four subsections?
 Does it follow a natural progression or flow?
 Does it lend itself well to comparisons that help clarify the issue?
 If you can answer yes to these questions, you’re on the right track.
 Flesh out your idea, and get ready to move on to the next step.

+Understanding how to make infographics centered around data is important.
 Collecting data is easily one of the most labor-intensive parts of infographic creation.
 If you’re working on a team, you should designate your best researcher to this task.
 You don’t need writing skills or graphic design expertise at this point.
 The most important talent is simply a knack for finding fresh approaches to hard facts.

 Make sure your information is from a reliable source.
 Personal blogs are poor choices when you’re sourcing for an infographic, as you’re typically covering a fact-based topic, not personal opinion.
 Look to government surveys, medical studies, Pew Research reports, university research, and other highly regarded sources.
 Avoid using an infographic to source an infographic.
 The deeper you have to dig for your data, the more original your ultimate fact-finding will be.
 If your most compelling facts are buried in a dry white paper, you’ll have something fresh and original that your viewers are less likely to have seen.